Ajirola/BALAJI-FAST-FOOD-SALES-ANALYSIS-/README.md

 4️⃣ 50% of the sales are **240.00**, indicating a **midpoint** sales distribution.

-## 🔍📊STATISTICAL INSIGHTS AND DATA VISUALIZATION
+## 🔍📝STATISTICAL INSIGHTS AND DATA VISUALIZATION

 1️⃣ **Sales Trends Overtime**